Table of Contents Show

 Stylus and Touch Precision

-The Apple iPad Pro excels in performance with its M1 chip, ensuring smooth multitasking and handling of graphic-intensive apps.
-Its Liquid Retina display has a resolution of 2732×2048 pixels on the 12.9-inch model, providing sharp and vibrant visuals.
-The iPad Pro supports the Apple Pencil 2, which offers high sensitivity, pressure detection, low latency, and palm rejection—vital for precision in drawing and design.
-These features make the iPad Pro a top choice for architects requiring a robust and versatile tool.
+The Apple iPad Pro (M4) leads the field in performance with its M-series chip, which delivers smooth multitasking and handles graphic-intensive apps like Shapr3D, Procreate, and Morpholio Trace.
+Its Ultra Retina XDR display reaches a resolution of 2752×2064 pixels on the 13-inch model, providing sharp and color-accurate visuals.
+The iPad Pro supports the Apple Pencil Pro, which adds barrel roll, hover detection, and a haptic squeeze gesture on top of the high pressure sensitivity and palm rejection that architects already expect.
+These features make the iPad Pro a top choice for architects who want a robust and portable sketching tool.
+For app recommendations, see our guide to the best architecture apps for iPad.

 Pros:

-• Performance: Powered by the M2 chip, the iPad Pro offers unparalleled speed and efficiency, capable of handling complex architectural software.
+• Performance: Powered by the M4 chip, the iPad Pro offers desktop-class speed and is capable of handling heavy architectural software.

-• Display: The 12.9-inch Liquid Retina XDR display provides stunning color accuracy and brightness, perfect for detailed design work.
+• Display: The 13-inch Ultra Retina XDR display provides excellent color accuracy and brightness, well suited for detailed design work.

-• Apple Pencil: With the second-generation Apple Pencil, you get a seamless drawing experience with low latency and precision.
+• Apple Pencil Pro: With the Apple Pencil Pro, you get a responsive drawing experience with low latency, tilt, and barrel roll for precision shading.

 Cons:

-• Price: High-end model prices can be steep.
+• Price: High-end model prices can be steep, especially when paired with Pencil Pro and Magic Keyboard.

 Pros: